 The data of users registered on the Partnership Platform is not visible on the public side of the service.
-In the members’ section, registered users can view each other’s names, organisations, titles and email addresses.
-Users can choose whether the names of the workspaces of which they are members are displayed on their profile.
-If a user sets the names of workspaces as private, only the number of workspaces of which the user is a member will be displayed on their profile.
+In the members’ section, registered users can view each other’s names, organizations, titles and email addresses.

 Users are responsible for all use of the Service under their user ID and password.
 Users are responsible for keeping their password secret.
 Users can themselves permanently delete their profile from the Service, and users also have the right to request the Partnership Platform administration to delete their user account.
 In this case, the request for account deletion must be sent from the same email address that is used as the user ID for the profile to be deleted.
 If this is impossible, the user must otherwise prove that they are the owner of the profile.